m-ld/m-ld-react-demo/Analysis.md

 In React, the `useQuery` hook is little more than a wrapper around `observeQuery`.
 It simply returns each result emitted from the observable, causing the component to re-render with new data.
-If we'd prefer the list items to be their own component, we have a few choices.
-First, we can declare `Person` to take `name` and `hair_color`, which ensures that `Skywalkers` fetches those values and passes them along:
+If we'd prefer the list items to be their own component, we have two choices.
+In one approach∑∑, we can declare `Person` to take `name` and `hair_color`, which ensures that `Skywalkers` fetches those values and passes them along:

 ```tsx
 const Person = ({